turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 $ produce.values
 {% endirb %}

 In the first line of those instructions, we add a new value to the hash.
 Since the `"grapes"` key wasn't in the original hash, it's added with the value of `221`.
-Keys in the hash *must be unique*, so when we use the same syntax with `produce["oranges"]` it sees that the key `oranges` is already in the list and it replaces the value with `6`.
+Keys in the hash *must be unique*, so when we use the same syntax with `produce["oranges"]`, it sees that the key `oranges` is already in the list and it replaces the value with `6`.
 The `keys` and `values` methods will also give you just half of the pairs.

 ### Simplified Hash Syntax